 The beaches here have dark grey or black sand and these aren’t the best beaches in Bali for swimming, as the waves can be really rough.
 As such, you’ll find the Canggu beaches far less crowded than the ones further south.

 Berawa has a few restaurants and bars, and you can also rent boards and loungers here for a reasonable price.
-This is a great beach to go to if you just want to enjoy some surfing or boogie-boarding without the crowds and touts.
+This is my personal favorite beach to go to when I just want to enjoy some surfing or boogie-boarding without the crowds and touts.